onwidget/astrowind/src/content/post/landing.md

 **Focus**: To lead visitors to the final conversion point, be it a checkout page or a sign-up form.

-**Key Distinctive Feature**: Unlike "Subscription Landing Pages" that aim for a recurring commitment, these lead to a one-time action.
+**Key Differentiator**: Unlike "Subscription Landing Pages" that aim for a recurring commitment, these lead to a one-time action.

 **Example**: An online store showcasing a new product's benefits, leading visitors to the purchase page.